nathandpeterson/wordle-clone/README.md

 Clone of a popular word game.
 Unlimited play.
 No stats.

-Built with svelte-kit and deployed to wordleclone.xyz
+Built with svelte-kit and deployed to http://wordle-clone-kappa.vercel.app/